Credit Cards Business Credit Cards

 Can I get a business credit card with bad credit?

-Although having a good credit score will open the door to more credit card products, you absolutely can get a business credit card even if you have bad credit.
+Although having a good credit score will open the door to more credit card products, you may still be able to get a business credit card even if you have bad credit.

 Each credit card issuer is different: some may require you to have a healthy business credit history.
 Some allow you to apply with only your personal credit history.
 That means that the responsible usage of personal credit cards could help you eventually get a business credit card.
 Other card issuers may pull your personal credit score in order to approve your application, but then only report to business credit bureaus moving forward.